 Professor Riles carries out research into the fundamental forces of nature, working in both gravitational wave and elementary particle physics.

-Professor Riles also spends part of his research time studying the physics potential and the detector requirements of a future linear electron positron collider with a center of mass energy of 350 GeV and higher.
-His main focus in this work now is contributing to the design and the alignment R&D for a large charged-particle tracker with unprecedented momentum and position precision.
+Professor Riles has also spent part of his research time in recent years studying the physics potential and the detector requirements of a future linear electron positron collider with a center of mass energy of 350 GeV and higher.